giavac/AWS-CSA-2019-study-notes/Course/S3/README.md

 ### [What's a CDN](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/)

-* A content delivery network or content distribution network is a geographically distributed network of proxy servers and their data centres
+* A CDN (Content Delivery Network or Content Distribution Network) is a geographically distributed network of proxy servers and their data centres.

 * Key terminology about CloudFront:
-  * Edge Location: Is the location where the content is cached (separate from AWS AZ's or regions) Be aware that you can also write on edge locations, is not ready only.
+  * Edge Location: It's the location where the content is cached (separate from AWS AZ's or regions).
+Read/Write.
-  * Invalidating (erasing) the cache costs money.
+    Be aware that you can also write on edge locations, it is not ready only.
+Invalidating (erasing) the cache costs money.
-  * Origin: Is the source of the files the CDN will distribute.
-An origin can be an EC2 instance, an S3 bucket, an Elastic Load Balancer or Route53, you can also have your own origin, it not mandatory that is within AWS.
+  * Origin: It's the source of the files the CDN will distribute.
+An origin can be an EC2 instance, an S3 bucket, an Elastic Load Balancer or Route53.
+You can also have your own origin, it is not mandatory to be within AWS.
-  * Distribution: Is the name AWS calls CDN's.
+  * Distribution: It's the name AWS uses to refer to CDN's.
+It consists of a collection of Edge Locations.
-    * You can Have two types: Web that is for generic web contents and RTMP that is for video streaming
+    * You can Have two types: `Web Distribution` for generic web contents and `RTMP` (Adobe FlashMedia) for media streaming.
-    * TTL: time to live of the cached object.
+    * TTL: time to live of the cached object (in seconds).

+Access to Origins can be restricted by using Signed URLs or Signed Cookies.
+WAF: Web Application Firewall (optional layer 7 firewall).
+The deployment of Distributions may take a long time (up to an hour).

 ### [S3 Security & Encryption](https://aws.amazon.com/blogs/aws/new-amazon-s3-encryption-security-features/)